coleman399/DillonColeman_PortfolioWebsite_Backend/README.md

 ## Introduction
 A .NET 7 API for storing contact information and user data, including CRUD operations, login/logout functionality, using a MySQL database, and hosted on Azure.

-Check out the Documentation [here](https://github.com/coleman399/DillonColeman_PortfolioWebsite_Backend/tree/develop/PortfolioBackend/Documentation)
+Check out the Documentation [here](https://github.com/coleman399/DillonColeman_PortfolioWebsite_Backend/tree/develop/PortfolioBackend/Documentation) or hit the /Documentation endpoint when running the api locally.
+Only the Postman collection is available in production [here](http://portfoliowebsitebackend.azurewebsites.net/Documentation/).

 Don't forget to check out the *coming soon* [frontend]() for this project.